DIY Built-Up Foam Pencil Grip: Easy OT Handwriting Aid

 How To Make A Built Up Foam Pencil Grip

-1. e.l.f. foam cosmetic complexion sponges trio set (Walmart pink sponges).
-Keep a lookout for white sponges found at Target by the same brand- I am unable to find the white complexion sponges locally at Target.
+1. Foam Beauty Blender: e.l.f. foam cosmetic complexion sponges trio set (Walmart pink sponges), white sponges found at Target by the same brand, or the orange and white marbled beauty blenders by Pretty Savvy found at Kroger.
+Ulta 3 may also have options.

 1. First, using the nail slowly push the nail through the complexion sponge starting at the wider end, aiming for the opposite pointed end.
 See picture.